jonathan42/n8n-nodes-wax/README.md

 - **Get Account Info**: Fetch detailed account information from the WAX blockchain
 - **Get Assets**: Retrieve NFT assets owned by an account, with optional filtering by template ID, collection, or schema
-- **Get Balance**: Get token balance for an account
+- **Get Account Token Balance**: Get token balance for an account
-- **Transfer NFT**: Transfer NFT assets from one account to another
+- **Transfer Assets**: Transfer NFT assets from one account to another
-- **Transfer Token**: Transfer tokens (e.g., WAX) from one account to another
+- **Transfer Tokens**: Transfer tokens (e.g., WAX) from one account to another
-- **Verify Address**: Verify if an account exists on the WAX blockchain
+- **Verify Account**: Verify if an account exists on the WAX blockchain
+- **Buy RAM**: Purchase RAM resources for an account on the WAX blockchain
+- **Stake CPU**: Stake WAX tokens for CPU resources on the blockchain
+- **Stake NET**: Stake WAX tokens for network bandwidth resources on the blockchain

 ## Credentials

-For operations that require signing transactions (Transfer Token and Transfer NFT), you'll need to provide:
+For operations that require signing transactions (Transfer Tokens, Transfer Assets, Buy RAM, Stake CPU, and Stake NET), you'll need to provide:

 - **Account Name**: Your WAX account name
 - **Private Key**: The private key associated with your WAX account